-In addition to the provisions above, a charter school is eligible to be rated using the APF if the charter school has specified its written charter or charter contract that the mission of the charter school is to serve primarily pupils who are described above and the admissions policy of the charter school only allows the pupils identified in its mission statement to newly enroll in the charter school.
-At the time of its application to be rated using the APF, the school must have an enrollment of at least 75% of pupils who are pupils identified in its mission statement.
-The school must also complete any requirements to transition to the APF required by the proposed sponsor of the charter school pursuant to NRS 388A.274.
+In addition to the provisions above, a charter school is eligible to be rated using the APF if it has specified in its written charter or charter contract that its mission is to primarily serve the pupils described above.
+The admissions policy must only allow the pupils identified in the mission statement to newly enroll in the school.
+At the time of application to be rated using the APF, the school must have an enrollment of at least 75% of these specified pupils.
+Additionally, the school must complete any requirements for transitioning to the APF as outlined by the proposed sponsor of the charter school, pursuant to NRS 388A.274.